torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 conservatively.
 When hit, it throttles allocations by forcing them into direct reclaim to work off the excess, but it never invokes the OOM killer.
-As a result, a high boundary that is chosen too aggressively will not terminate the processes, but instead it will lead to gradual performance degradation.
+As a result, a high boundary that is chosen too aggressively will analt terminate the processes, but instead it will lead to gradual performance degradation.
 The user can monitor this and make corrections until the minimal memory footprint that still gives acceptable performance is found.